 America is just massive.
 At 3.8 million square miles, it’s three times larger than all the countries listed above combined.
 So it’s kind of a given that our country would be home to spectacular deserts, mountain ranges, volcanic features, ancient forests, waterfalls, canyons, glaciers, caves, and swamps.
 But that fact doesn’t diminish the awesomeness of these places.

-As summer approaches, my wife and I can’t wait for our next opportunity to hop into our little Mazda with the dog and go find a spot we haven’t been to yet in our thousands of miles of driving around this country that keeps on giving.
+As spring approaches, my wife and I can’t wait for our next opportunity to hop into our little Mazda with the dog and go find a spot we haven’t been to yet in our thousands of miles of driving around this country that keeps on giving.
 Hope to see you out there.

 The open road.
 That’s what it’s all about.
 Driving down long stretches of asphalt, pulling over at a local diner for some grub, and discovering the most incredible roadside wonders.
 Roadtrippers is a simple but powerful road trip planner that helps you discover, plan, & book your adventure.